rockettheme/docs/Docs/wordpress/themes/alerion/demo_copyright.md

 The Custom Menu widget allows us to add an extra menu at the bottom of the page.
 This menu was created separately from the main menu linked in the header, and can be configured by going to **Administration -> Appearance -> Menus**.

-Here is a breakdown of what you'll need to change in the widget options to match the demo.
+Here is a breakdown of what you will need to change in the widget options to match the demo.

 * Set the **Select Menu** option to match the name of the menu you wish to appear in this area.
 * Enter `horizmenu hidden-phone` in the **Custom Variations** field.